google.com,pub-8802863805012006.,DIRECT,f08c47fec0942fa0

 Why is peer review important

-Peer review is an essential component of research to maintain academic integrity.
-It provides an essential process to guarantee the high standards of transparency and advancement of scholarly research.
+Peer review is an essential process of critically examining your dissertation and guaranteeing the high standards of transparency and advancement of scholarly research to maintain academic integrity.

 Overview